-Rajasthan Crisis: BJP delegation to meet Governor Kalraj Mishra
+Rajasthan Crisis: State headed for constitutional crisis, says BJP after meeting Governor

-New Delhi, July 25: A delegation of the opposition BJP will meet Rajasthan Governor Kalraj Mishra around 5 pm on Saturday.
-A party spokesperson said the delegation would hold discussions on the situation arising due to the spread of coronavirus.
+New Delhi, July 25: A delegation of the opposition BJP met Rajasthan Governor Kalraj Mishra and discused prevailing COVID-19 and political situation in the state,

-BJP state president Satish Poonia and Leader of Opposition Gulab Chand Kataria will lead the 13-member delegation.
+BJP state president Satish Poonia and Leader of Opposition Gulab Chand Kataria led the 13-member delegation.

+Addressing reporters after the meeting Rajasthan BJP chief Satish Poonia and other BJP leaders hit out at Chief Minister Ashok Gehlot and the Congress, accusing them of theatrics and preventing the Governor from carrying out his constitutional duty.

+"The warning that '8 crore people will gherao the Raj Bhavan' given by Chief Minister and Home Minister of the state can invite punishment under Section 124 of the IPC," BJP state president Satish Punia after party delegation met Governor.

 Meanwhile, the political situation in the state is unlikely to an end anytime soon, with Gehlot saying that the MLAs in his camp, currently at the Hotel Fairmont, might have to stay there for at least 21 days more.